Texas-Robotics-Academy/markdown/in_person/programming_hello.md

 #include <iostream>
 ```

-This line **includes** `iostream` into our program, making its contents available to our program. `iostream` is what is called a **header** or a **header file**.
-It contains the code needed to interface a library called the *Standard Input/Output Streams Library*.
+This line **includes** the library `iostream` into our program, making its contents available to our program. `iostream` is what is called a **header** or a **header file**.
 Including `iostream` allows us to use `cout`.

 {{ site.data.alerts.note }}
-In general you will enclose header names in angle brackets.
+Don't forget to enclose header names in angle brackets!
 {{ site.data.alerts.end }}

 ```cpp
 using namespace std;
 ```

-This line tells the compiler that if things are included in the *std* namespace, they don't need to lead the name with *std*.
-In the program here, *cout* is a part of the *std* namespace.
-If we did not **use** the *std* namespace, we would write it as `std::cout`.
+This line tells the compiler that if things are included in the `std` namespace, they don't need to lead the name with `std`.
+In the program here, `cout` is a part of the `std` namespace.
+If we did not **use** the `std` namespace, we would write it as `std::cout`.

 {{ site.data.alerts.tip }}
-For the purposes of this camp, just include *using namespace std* in your programs.
+For the purposes of this camp, just include `using namespace std` in your programs.
 Namespacing will become important if you continue programming, but we only use one namespace in this camp.
 {{ site.data.alerts.end }}

 ```cpp
 int main(){
 ```

-This next line defines the *main* function.
-This tells the computer that there is a function called *main* that **returns** an integer (more on this later).
+This next line defines the `main` function.
+This tells the computer that there is a function called `main` that **returns** an integer (more on this later).

-The code for *main*, like the code for all functions, is wrapped in curly braces.
+The code for `main`, like the code for all functions, is wrapped in curly braces.
 We call the code wrapped in braces a **block**.
 In this line, we are beginning the block with an opening brace.

 ```cpp
 cout << "Hello World!" << endl;
 ```

-Here print using *cout*.
-Put what should be printed after *<<*.
+Here we print "Hello World!" using `cout`.
+Make sure to include the `<<` before what you want to print.

-The double left-angle brackets are like an arrow pointing toward *cout*, sending something into it (in this case, *"Hello World"*) to *cout*.
+The double left-angle brackets (`<<`) are like an arrow pointing toward `cout`, sending something into it (in this case, sending "Hello World") to `cout`.

-After *"Hello World"* there is `<< endl`.
+After "Hello World" there is `<< endl`.
 This tells the program to end the line of text and put any new content on the next line.

 The quotation marks indicate that what is inside is a **string**, that is, literal text that we want in the program.

-In c++, every line of code (ones without braces) ends in a semi-colon.
+In C++, every line of code (ones without braces) ends in a semi-colon.

 ```cpp
 return 0;